 And it’s where you get to play around, experiment a little bit and have some fun!

-Now the thing with these core offers is you’ve gotta bring your A-Game with them.
+One of the most important things to keep in mind with your core offer is you’ve gotta bring your A-Game with it.

-That means they have to be hyper-detailed, value-packed and help your customer achieve a specific outcome or result.
+That means it has to be detailed, value-packed and help your customer achieve a specific outcome, goal or result.

 So what can you offer?